sourcegraph/handbook/content/engineering/security/index.md

 ### Planning

 1. We plan iterations and features prior to their execution, in a team planning session.
-2. We set one or more goals for the interation.
+2. We set one or more goals for the iteration.
 3. We write RFCs and solicit feedback ideally, prior to the start of an iteration, but especially with forethought in mind.
 4. We hold weekly team syncs and [track them here](https://docs.google.com/document/d/1l-JyN-hol2G6YXNqPsJsIgN2z3aZEzOW4-Julu4xthI).
 5. We report on our status and progress weekly in [tracking issues](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Atracking+label%3Ateam%2Fsecurity), and radiate communication.